harrism04/slideofhand/memory-bank/progress.md

     - Test the new `ThinkingProgress` UI in both flows to ensure it feels right and matches the project aesthetic.
 - **Error Handling & Testing**: Comprehensive strategy.
 - **Favicon**.
-- **Logging Cleanup**: Consider reducing or removing the extensive debugging logs added to `middleware.ts` and `app/api/generate-presentation/route.ts`.

 ## Current Status
-- **Phase**: Feature Refinement & Bug Fixing.
+- **Phase**: Feature Enhancement (Full-Screen Mode).
-- **Overview**: PPTX import has been temporarily disabled due to persistent build issues with its dependencies.
-PDF import remains functional.
-The critical issue of `null` sessions in API routes has been **resolved**.
-AI slide generation is functional.
-The runtime error on the `/history` page related to "engagement score" has been fixed.
-A new "Thinking" progress UI has been implemented for AI operations.
-The header logo in `app/page.tsx` has been updated.
-The focus shifts to verifying existing functionality (PDF import, `/history` page), testing RLS-dependent features, UX testing of the new progress UI, and continuing development.
+- **Overview**: Implemented full-screen slide mode for the standard practice page (`app/practice/page.tsx`).
+Backend for Interactive Q&A is complete.
+Frontend implementation for Interactive Q&A mode has begun.
+Logging has been cleaned up.
+PPTX import remains temporarily disabled.
+Core AI functionalities for standard practice are operational.
+The `null` session issue is resolved.
+Focus is now on testing the new full-screen mode and continuing with the Interactive Q&A frontend.
-- The Memory Bank has been updated.
+- The Memory Bank has been updated to reflect accurate AI service usage and the new interactive Q&A backend, and the new full-screen mode.

 ## Known Issues
 - **PPTX Import Disabled**: Temporarily removed due to build errors with `@saltcorn/docling` and its dependencies.
 - **Original RLS Violation on `practice_sessions` (Needs Re-testing)**: This needs to be re-tested now that the primary session propagation issue is resolved.
-- **Favicon Missing**.
 - **`/history` Page Verification**: Needs to be checked to ensure it loads correctly after the recent fixes.
 - **"Import Presentation" Button Commented Out**: The button and its functionality in `app/presentations/page.tsx` are temporarily disabled by commenting out the relevant code.